-This site is considered suitable for the development of up to 4 dwellings.
+This site is considered suitable for the development of 7 dwellings.
 The capacity of the site is constrained by Cobhall Lane which is a high sided single track road with limited passing spaces.

 Residential development will be supported provided that: